 Pacquaio, who’s been named “Fighter of the Year” in three of the last four years, has become a big enough attraction that sportsbooks have begun to offer “specials” on his bouts.
 “Specials” is another way of saying that it’s time to trot out unconventional propositions.
 To that end, you can bet on whether either fighter is knocked down (-350); Clottey is knocked down (-160); Pacquiao is knocked down (+500); both fighters visit the canvas (+900); or neither fighter is knocked down (+250).
 It’s +1000 that Clottey is knocked down in the first round; +2800 that Pacquiao is knocked down in the first three minutes; and +600 that either fighter sees the canvas in round 1.

 In a prop reminiscent of the mindless coin flip toss for the Super Bowl, you lay -120 that the fight is won in an odd numbered round or -120 that’s won in an even numbered round.
 You can get +1400 that the fight ends in the first round; +4000 that Pacquiao wins in the first 60 seconds and +8000 that Clottey shocks the boxing betting world with a triumph in the bout’s first minute.

 Of course, with all of these knockout propositions, if the fight goes the distance, the house pockets the money.

-Neither that prospect, nor the absence of Mayweather, is likely to dissuade boxing betting fans from wagering on the Pacquiao-Clottey bout with both fists.
+Neither that prospect, nor the absence of Mayweather, is likely to dissuade boxing betting fans from betting on the Pacquiao-Clottey bout with both fists.